mihir224/youtube-clone/README.md

 6. The project should now be accessible at `localhost:3000`

 ### IMPORTANT
 ***The cookie sent by the server is http only (to avoid potential abuse by hackers) and for that reason, it can't be read by browser javascript.
-Thus, in deployment the put/patch/delete operations don't work as intended at the client side as the user cannot be verified by the server since there is no cookie stored.***
+Thus, in deployment the put/patch/delete operations don't work as intended at the client side as the user cannot be verified by the server since there is no cookie stored.
+Moreover, after signing up, it is required to sign in explicitly as jwt is created only when the user signs in***